 We have considered the potential future effects of Section 162(m) of the Code on the compensation paid to our NEOs.
-Section 162(m) disallows a tax deduction for any publicly held corporation for individual compensation exceeding \$1.0 million in any taxable year for each of the CEO and the three other most highly compensated executive officers other than our Chief Financial Officer.
+Section 162(m) disallows a tax deduction for any publicly held corporation for individual compensation exceeding \$1.0 million in any taxable year for our CEO and certain other current and former officers of the Company.